Loglogo: The village of young widows in Marsabit

 Some newly married men in this pastoralist Rendile community have died at the hands of cattle rustlers, leaving their wives struggling to bring up young families.

-A survey carried out by the Nation on the outskirts of Loglogo town in Laisamis constituency established that four out of 10 homesteads had a widow as the breadwinner.
+A survey carried out by the Nation.africa on the outskirts of Loglogo town in Laisamis Constituency established that four out of 10 homesteads had a widow as the breadwinner.

 “My husband was shot with four others as they pursued cattle rustlers who had staged a daring raid and stolen over 100 cattle in the Gudas grazing area,” says Miliwan Learapo at her manyatta, a short distance from the Isiolo-Moyale highway.